uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 You are required by law to submit header data for this API.

 [Check the data you need to send](/guides/fraud-prevention/).
-You can also use the [Test API](/api-documentation/docs/api/service/txm-fph-validator-api/1.0) during initial development and as part of your quality assurance checks.
+You can also use the [Fraud Prevention Headers Test API](/api-documentation/docs/api/service/txm-fph-validator-api/1.0) during initial development and as part of your quality assurance checks.

 #### Example workflows for self-employment